krobelus/rate-experiments/README.md

 are trivial to check in linear time.
 Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.

-In SAT competitions, solvers are required to give proofs of unsatisfiability in the *delete resolution asymmetric tautology* (DRAT) format.
-A solver operates on a knowledge base,
+In SAT competitions, solvers are required to give proofs of unsatisfiability.
-TODO
-that is satisfiability-equivalent to the input formula .
-The contains constraints that are called clauses.
-During solving, clauses are added and deleted from the formula.
+The proof format that is being used today is called *delete resolution asymmetric tautology* (DRAT) [@Heule_2014].
+A solver operates on a formula that acts as knowledge base.
+It consists of constraints that are called clauses.
+Starting from the input formula, clauses are added and deleted during solving.
+A DRAT proof is a trace of the solver's execution, containing information on which clauses are added and deleted.

-alongside an unsatisfiability result.
-This proof can be thought of as a trace of the solver's execution, containing information on which clauses (i.\ e.\ constraints) are added to and deleted from the solver's formula which acts as knowledge base.
-While deletions are not strictly necessary to produce the unsatisfiability result in either solver or checker, they are essential for doing that efficiently.
+Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance.
+However, in many proofs produced by current solvers there are deletions of reason clauses, yet these solvers do not actually delete those clauses internally.

-A family of solvers produce proofs containing certain reason clause deletions, yet these solvers operate as if those clauses were not deleted.
-To accomodate for this, state-of-the-art proof checkers ignore instructions of all reason clauses, which includes those spurious deletions.
-Consequently, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
+State-of-the-art proof checkers ignore deletions of reason clauses and thus match the solvers internal behavior.
+As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
-The classes of proofs accepted by these two flavors of DRAT are incomparable.
-Merely checking operational DRAT is sufficient for current proofs of unsatisfiability, however, specified DRAT can be a requirement for verifying solvers' inprocessing steps which are employing reason deletions [@rebola2018two].
+The classes of proofs accepted by checkers of these two flavors of DRAT are incomparable.
+Specified DRAT is necessary to verify solvers' inprocessing steps which are employing reason deletions [@rebola2018two].

-As proof checking time is comparable to solving time [@Heule_2014] it is desirable to reduce the former as much as possible --- consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
-There exists an efficient algorithm for specified DRAT [@RebolaCruz2018], adding quite some complexity on top of state-of-the art checking algorithms for operational DRAT.
-Previous empirical results for that algorithm suggest that the class of proofs that today's solvers produce can be verified with a checker of either flavor with roughly the same runtime and memory usage.
+DRAT proof checking is computationally expensive, so it is desirable to optimize checkers.
+In theory, checking costs are comparable to solving [@Heule_2014] Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
+There exists an efficient algorithm for specified DRAT [@RebolaCruz2018].
+We provide an optimized implementation which was missing.
+Previous empirical results for that algorithm suggest that the computational costs of checking DRAT is the almost the same for either flavor of DRAT.
-Those results, however, were based on a checker that could not compete with other state-of-art checkers in terms of performance.

-We have re-implemented the algorithm in combination with other necessary optimizations to roughly match the performance of the fastest checkers.
-Based on this implementation, we are able to provide more extensive results, supporting the hypothesis that specified and operational DRAT are equally expensive to check on an average real-world instance.
-We also observe that a high number of reason deletions tends to have a significant impact on checking performance, making specified DRAT more expensive, and sometimes less expensive too.
+We have re-implemented the algorithm in combination with other optimizations to roughly match the performance of the fastest checkers.
+We provide more extensive results, supporting that specified and operational DRAT are equally expensive to check on an average real-world instance.
+We also observe that a high number of reason deletions tends to have a significant impact on checking performance.

-To show the incorrectness of a proof, it suffices show that a single clause introduction, or lemma in the proof is incorrect.
-We use a modified version of the previously unpublished SICK incorrectness certificate format to give information on why a lemma cannot be derived.
-This certificate can be used to verify the incorrectness of the proof efficiently and help developers find bugs in proof generation procedures.
+The majority of today's proofs are incorrect under specified DRAT.
+In order to find possible bugs in proof generation and proof checking procedures, we use the previously unpublished incorrectness certificate SICK.
+It specifies the format for a small witness that can be efficiently checked to verify that a proof is indeed incorrect.

 To sum up, there are three distinct contributions in this work:

-1. We indicate why solvers generate those spurious deletions and provide patches for top solvers to make them generate proofs without them, which are therefore correct under either flavor of DRAT.
+1. We indicate why solvers generate those spurious deletions and provide patches for top solvers to make them generate proofs without reason deletions, which are therefore correct under either flavor of DRAT.

 2. Our extension to the SICK certificate format is introduced.